Rental crunch has Santa Cruz city officials looking for new solutions.

 - Not a guaranteed source of income, depends on the time of year

 Benefits & Drawbacks To Long-Term Rentals:

 - You become a full-time landlord and you don't have the extra space anymore for family.

 - There's a very high demand for rentals so you won't have to worry about your space being empty for long.

 - It's a steady source of income each month.

 Ultimately, the biggest difference between them is your flexibility as a homeowner.
 Could you be comfortable with letting that property be rented out for long periods of time?
 If the idea of banning short-term rentals upsets you, you're not alone.
 There are a number of other homeowners who appreciate being able to legally rent out their space and do what they want with their property, and they've already voiced their concearns to the governing bodies.

-If you're open to the idea and would like to learn more about investment properties, and I'll be happy to walk you through the processes.
+If you're open to the idea and would like to learn more about investment properties, get in touch with me and I'll be happy to walk you through the processes.
 If you don't have a secondary dwelling but are thinking about one, don't be daunted by the recent real estate statistics.
 There are still a number of affordable houses and condos that make for great investment homes.